Classics MA (Honours) 2025 entry

 • literary criticism and commentary exercises

-• class tests, including unseen translation and grammar exercises.
+• class tests, including unseen translation and grammar exercises

 In addition, most modules include a written examination held at the end of each semester during a dedicated exam diet with revision time provided beforehand.

-The School aims to provide feedback on every assessment within three weeks to help you improve on future assessments.
+The School aims to provide feedback on every assessment within two weeks to help you improve on future assessments.

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
 To find out the classification equivalent of points, please see the common reporting scale.